morrownr/USB-WiFi/Performance_Comparison.md

 Wireless standards compliant and support WPA3.
 Their support for AP and Monitor modes is outstanding.

-- The drivers for the rtl88xx based adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux kernel they are using.
+- The drivers for the rtl88xx based dual band adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux kernel they are using.
 This is NOT an easy task and often leads to frustration.
 If you are able to find and install a driver for Realtek based adapters, as your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
 Lastly, the Realtek drivers are not Linux Wireless standards